viviaa/powerbi-docs.pt-br/powerbi-docs/desktop-latest-update-archive.md

 ## <a name="september-2016-update-2394526362"></a>Atualização de setembro de 2016 (2.39.4526.362)

-As seguintes atualizações eram novas no Power BI Desktop em setembro:
+As atualizações a seguir foram introduzidas no Power BI Desktop em setembro:

 ### <a name="report-view"></a>Visualização de Relatório: